 Maintaining your rental home’s septic system

 Septic systems are a natural water treatment system that eliminate waste and naturally replenish water tables.
+The septic system is your home’s sewer system.
 For septic systems to work well, they must be properly maintained.

 Maintaining the Septic System

 To help keep your septic system operating well and help prevent future issues, be sure to…